Queen of Music K S Chithra

 Being versatile came easily to Chithra, as a reason of which she never really got slotted into a certain category.
 While she added the right shades of melancholy to compositions as Tum Bin (Tum Bin) and Raat Hamari Toh (Parineeta), Chithra didn’t stop being super-sultry in Asoka’s Raat Ka Nasha or spunky-sensuous in Armaan’s Mere Dil Ka Tumse Hai Kehna.

-Koi Mil Gaya’s regular heroine tone was mere cakewalk for her, as was Zakhm and Filhaal’s lilting lullabies.
+Koi Mil Gaya’s regular heroine tone was a mere cakewalk for her, as was Zakhm and Filhaal’s lilting lullabies.

 Stage performances to die for…